The Short of It

 The Long of It

 Born and raised in Yorkshire, England, Sarah defected to the States in the winter of 2011.
 She was educated at Leeds University, where she received her BA hons in English Language and Literature (International), with stints at the University of Massachusetts at Amherst, and the Kansas State University’s Graduate Creative Writing Program, where she was awarded the Seaton Graduate Fellowship in Creative Writing.
-Most recently, Sarah completed an MA in English Literature at Boston College, where she was awarded an MA fellowship and the Henry Blackwell Essay Prize.
+Most recently, Sarah completed an MA in English Literature at Boston College, where she was awarded a full scholarship and the Henry Blackwell Essay Prize.

-Now, Sarah is Writer-in-Residence at Wellspring House, a retreat for writers and artists on the edge of the Berkshires in Ashfield, MA.
-There, she manages social media and marketing strategy for the retreat while working on her second novel, set in her native Yorkshire and following the struggle of four generations of women as they fight against a misogynistic land grab designed to rob them of their matrilineal birthright.
+After accepting a fellowship at Wellspring House, a retreat for writers and artists on the edge of the Berkshires, Sarah is Wellspring’s Writer-in-Residence while continuing as editor of GrubWrites.
+At Wellspring, she manages social media and marketing strategy for the retreat and works away at her second novel, set in her native Yorkshire and following the struggle of four generations of women as they fight against a misogynistic land grab designed to rob them of their matrilineal birthright.

 Her creative work has appeared in Solstice Literary Magazine, The Conium Review, Poetry & Audience, and other places, and her essays and interviews have featured on Dead Darlings and GrubWrites.
 For a full list of publications and editorial positions, check out her publications page.
 She’s served on the editorial team for Post Road magazine and The Conium Review, and is Consulting Editor at Solstice and Fiction Editor at Pangyrus magazine.
 Sarah is a graduate of the 2014-15 Novel Incubator program at GrubStreet.